DonyaElbanna/Evaluating-articles-with-NLP/README.md

 1. Clone repo by `git clone <repo>` or download ZIP.
 2. Move to the project folder by `cd <folder path/name>`
 3. Install npm by `npm install`
-4. Run the productiom build by `npm run build-prod`
+4. Run the production build by `npm run build-prod`
 5. Start the server at port 8081 by `npm run start`
 6. To run the development build, use `npm run build-dev`
-7. To start the development server at port 8080, user `npm run dev-server`
+7. To start the development server at port 8080, use `npm run dev-server`

 ## Prerequisites

-1. sign in to https://www.meaningcloud.com/developer/sentiment-analysis to get your API KEY
+1. sign in to https://www.meaningcloud.com/developer/sentiment-analysis to get your API KEY.
 2. In your root folder, create a .env file, and put your key as `API_KEY = ********************************`